 Sri Lankan Elephant mom And Baby

-There is no animal on earth that can challenge or pose a threat to elephants.
+No animal on earth can challenge or pose a threat to elephants.
 The only threat to them is humans.
 Accordingly, the biggest threat to the population of this species is the loss of their forest habitats due to the clearing of forests for agricultural development in the country and the spread of human settlements across the island.

 Sri Lankan elephants are known to love crops and fruits grown by humans, such as sugarcane or bananas.
 Due to this factor, elephants are becoming extinct along with massive deforestation.
 As a result of this conflicts between humans and elephants occur and eventually, destruction of property as well as deaths occur on both sides.
 It is these animals that suffer the most damage and the population in the wild decreases by 6% every year.
 Accordingly, Sri Lanka has become the country with the highest number of elephant deaths per year.